danrejsa/Javascript-service-worker/README.md

 # Restaurant Review App
----
 #### _Three Stage Course Material Project - Restaurant Reviews_
-#Click [here](https://danrejsa.github.io/Restaurant-Review-App/) to view App

-#Basic app features and functionalities.
+# Basic app features and functionalities.

 * You will be able to view restaurants at all locations
 * You can also make comments about a particular restaurant